What You'll Learn

 - Testing that measures how a child approaches a task that doesn’t have a lot of structure to it.
-For example, when he is presented with something he has never seen before, and he don’t know what the expectation is, how does he devise a strategy for solving this problem?
-Does he come up with a good, organized strategy or a haphazard, impulsive, ineffective strategy?
+For example, when they are presented with something they have never seen before, and they don’t know what the expectation is, how do they devise a strategy for solving this problem?
+Do they come up with a good, organized strategy or a haphazard, impulsive, ineffective strategy?

 - Parent and teacher questionnaires that parents and teachers complete to share their impression of what the child’s organizational issues are.
 Are they pervasive, meaning they’re present in all aspects of the kid’s life — at school, at home, even recreationally?
-For example, parents can say if a child is also losing his equipment when he’s playing sports, and things he cares about at home.
+For example, parents can say if a child is also losing their equipment when they’re playing sports, and things they cares about at home.